 To use the cooling vest, my parents soak it thoroughly in water.
 It can soak up quite a lot of water until it starts dripping, so it’s best to soak it somewhere you have plenty of water, such as in a bucket or sink at home, or a river or clean lake if you’re out on the trails.
 They don’t really wring it out at all – the wetter the better!
 Then it goes straight on me and gets to work.

-We’ve generally found that it says wet and has a good cooling effect for up to an hour, but that really depends how hot and dry it is out there – on a really hot day I would say it was great for about 45 minutes and then not that cool after that.
+We’ve generally found that it stays wet and has a good cooling effect for up to an hour, but that really depends how hot and dry it is out there – on a really hot day I would say it was great for about 45 minutes and then not that cool after that.
 It will still be wet after an hour, but not particularly cool or wet enough to have too much of an effect after that time.

 Ruffwear Cooling Vest Review: Other specific features of the Swamp Cooler vest